daniel-norouzi-m/pre-training-transformers-for-no-arbitrage-implied-volatility-surfaces/README.md

 ##### Proportional Sampling

-Adjusting the proportion of masked data across training epochs allows the model to adapt to various levels of data availability, enhancing its robustness and predictive capabilities.
+Adjusting the proportion of masked data randomly across training iterations allows the model to adapt to various levels of data availability, enhancing its robustness and predictive capabilities.
 This dynamic approach ensures that the model consistently encounters new patterns of missing data, promoting greater generalization and adaptability.

 ### Surface Embedding Section